mitroitskii/lexicon-light/project_notes.md

 - [ ] EVALUATE p/r/f1 (or ROUGE, BLEU, or a different metric appropriate for your task)
 - [ ] Do a data analysis / compariosn of results between mmodels / layers in a jupyter notebook?
 - "As a result to present for this project I will be producing loss graphs over at least 5 training epochs for each model.
 I will also produce a joint graph comparing the performance of the three models."
+- ??? create visualizations of wandb evaulations via seaborn??

 ### Make it my own
-- [ ] create jupyter notebook that samples the data
+- [ ] create jupyter notebook that samples the data OR MAYBE NOT (nnot super important)
   - [ ] reimplement random sampling of the pile from the stored pile dataset just like Sheridan did (that is the way to create a dataset - and I can do it in a jupyter notebook)
     - leave the cells state as ran
     - change paths to koyenas files to stub paths to pile dataset (explain how it should look / be structured)

 - [ ] ChatGPT - COMMENT THROUGH all scripts
 - [ ] Understand and edit comments